LGBTQ+: Sex Education

 LGBTQ+ sex education: Am I gay, lesbian or bisexual?

 It can feel normal to question whether you are LGBTQ+ and for some people, it may feel hard to know where to place yourself, especially if you’re not attracted to any particular sex or are more sexually fluid.
 And that’s ok.
-You don’t have to force yourself into any particular category, and that’s partly why the + is at the end - for every other possibility - so, it’s ok to take your time to figure out what feels right for you.
+You don’t have to force yourself into any particular category, and that’s partly why the + is at the end - for every other possibility, so it’s ok to take your time to figure out what feels right for you.
 For some people, they don’t fully decide to identify as gay, lesbian, bisexual or transgender (or +) until later on in life, while others know from a fairly young age.

 LGBTQ+ sex education: Am I more at risk of catching an STI?

 Although statistics show that gay, bisexual and men who have sex with men (MSM) are at higher risk of contracting a sexually transmitted infection, anyone who has unprotected sex is putting themselves at risk.
-So whether you enjoy heterosexual sex or LGBTQ+ sex, the only way to protect yourself from a sexually transmitted infection is from using condoms or a dam every-time you have vaginal, oral or anal sex
+So whether you enjoy heterosexual sex or LGBTQ+ sex, the only way to protect yourself from a sexually transmitted infection is from using condoms or a dam every-time you have vaginal, oral or anal sex.

 LGBTQ+ sex education: Can I still get pregnant?